Royal Tombs of the Joseon Dynasty: Seosamneung Cluster (서삼릉)

 Seosamneung (literally translated to "The Three Western Tombs") is situated in Goyang, Gyeonggi Province, 20 km from Seoul.
-The cluster holds Huineung (휘릉) (Queen Janggyeong, second wife of King Jungjong), Hyoneung (효릉) (King Injong and Queen Inseong) and Yeneung (예릉) (King Cheoljong and Queen Cheorin).
-There are fifty other tombs, most notably Hoimyo (회묘) (Deposed Queen Yun, second wife of King Seongjong and the mother of Yeonsangun), Hyochangwon (효창원) (Crown Prince Munhyo), Sogyeongwon (소경원) (Crown Prince Sohyeon, situated in an undisclosed area) and Uiryeongwon (의령원) (Crown Prince Uiso).
+The cluster holds Hwireung (휘릉) (Queen Janggyeong, second wife of King Jungjong), Hyoreung (효릉) (King Injong and Queen Inseong) and Yereung (예릉) (King Cheoljong and Queen Cheorin).
+There are fifty other tombs, most notably Hoemyo (회묘) (Deposed Queen Yun, second wife of King Seongjong and the mother of Yeonsangun), Hyochangwon (효창원) (Crown Prince Munhyo), Sogyeongwon (소경원) (Crown Prince Sohyeon, situated in an undisclosed area) and Uiryeongwon (의령원) (Crown Prince Uiso).
 The cluster serves as resting place for many other princes and princesses, as well as three of King Jeongjo's concubines (including Royal Noble Consort Ui of the Changnyeong Seong clan), and a concubine of King Heonjong (Royal Noble Consort Gyeong of the Gwangsan Kim clan).
 Additionally, monuments built to house the royal placenta and umbilical cords (known as taesil), which had once been scattered all over Korea, have also been gathered here.